Nuggets–Timberwolves rivalry: 2017: Play-in game to end a postseason drought

 In the first final-day play-in game in the NBA in 21 years, the Timberwolves held a lead of 10 points in the second quarter.
-With 4:26 remaining in regulation, PG Jeff Teague's 3-pointer extended their lead to 99–91.
+With 4:26 remaining in regulation, Timberwolves guard Jeff Teague's 3-pointer extended their lead to 99–91.
 However, the Nuggets mounted a comeback, going on a 10–2 run to tie the game at 101-101 and force overtime.
 In the extra period, the Nuggets took a 106–105 lead, but then the Timberwolves shut out the Nuggets to secure a 112–106 victory.
 This win ended their thirteen-year postseason drought, eliminated the Nuggets, and marked their return to the playoffs for the first time since the 2003 season.

 2020s: Rivalry intensifies

-In the 2020 season, the Timberwolves decided to dismiss HC Ryan Saunders and appointed assistant HC Chris Finch as their new head coach.
-Before this role, Finch served as an associate HC for the Nuggets during the 2016–2017 season.
+In the 2020 season, the Timberwolves decided to dismiss head coach Ryan Saunders and appointed Chris Finch as their new head coach.
+Before this role, Finch served as an assistant coach for the Nuggets during the 2016–17 season.
 In the 2022 season, the Timberwolves secured Tim Connelly as their president, signing him to a lucrative 5-year, $40 million contract.
 Connelly assumed the same position he held with the Nuggets.
 To fill the void left by Connelly in the front office, the Nuggets promoted Calvin Booth, who had been recruited from the Timberwolves in 2017.

 Despite acquiring Rudy Gobert in the offseason and aiming for a championship, the Timberwolves faced significant struggles in the 2022 NBA season.
 Although their defense performed adequately, ranking 10th out of 30 teams in Def Rtg, their offense struggled to generate points, scoring only 113.3 points per 100 possessions, placing them 23rd among all teams.
 Consequently, they faced difficulties in consistently winning games.
 This resulted in many sports analysts and fans labeling them as one of the most disappointing teams of that season.
 On the other hand, the Nuggets excelled throughout the season, clinching the best record in the Western Conference at 53-29 for the first time in franchise history.
 The Timberwolves managed to secure a record, earning a spot in the play-in tournament.
 After losing to the Los Angeles Lakers but defeating the Oklahoma City Thunder, they made it to the playoffs as the 8th seed, setting up a playoff series against the top-seeded Nuggets.
 The Timberwolves managed to prevent a sweep in the 2023 playoffs by winning game 4 during overtime.
 However, the Nuggets maintained their dominance throughout the series, ultimately winning 4 out of the 5 games.
 The Nuggets went on to win in the NBA Finals against the Miami Heat, clinching their first NBA Finals championship in franchise history after 47 seasons in the NBA.